 1. Lubricate the zippers’ teeth

-Sometimes the teeth of your backpack may need a little help from lubricants to get it working again: everything from wax to crayons and Vaseline works.
+Sometimes the teeth of your backpack may need a little help from lubricants to get it working again: everything from wax to crayons and vaseline is fine.
+This works well especially when getting the zipper unstuck from fabric.
 However, use your common sense and make sure the material used doesn’t stain your backpack or zipper.

 2. Your teeth aren’t a plier